 Not in the UK?
 Click here to see how to watch.

-FA Cup semi-final dates, times and TV channels
+FA Cup Final date, time and TV channels

-With some matches being show on BBC One, that means you can watch for free on your TV or on the internet with various devices via the BBC iPlayer.
+With the final on BBC One, you can watch for free on your TV or on the internet with various devices via the BBC iPlayer.

 A VPN is software that allows you to access blocked content even if you're not in the country, and it also improves your privacy.